India or Bharat? The row over country’s name explained

 Bharat, a Sanskrit name for the country, comes from ancient Puranic literature and also from one of the two major epics of India – the Mahabharata – in which Indians are believed to be the descendants of king Bharat, a mythical figure Hindus claim had started the Indian race.
 Many historians believe it dates back to early Hindu texts.
 The word also means “India” in Hindi.

-The name “India” gained relevance when the country was ruled by the British from the late 18th century onwards, and was prominently used in historical maps.
+The name “India” traces its origins to the river Indus (now Sindhu), and closely-related words have been used to refer to the subcontinent as a whole for many centuries, dating back to the Ancient Greek historians.
+The English form “India” gained greater relevance when the country was ruled by the British from the late 18th century onwards, and was prominently used in historical maps.
 After gaining freedom, the country’s new leaders did not do away with the usage, but incorporated it in official documents.

 Who is calling for Bharat to be used?

-After centuries of the country being known as India outside its borders, the Modi administration is pushing for the name change.
-This is coincidentally just weeks after the country’s opposition leaders formed an alliance bloc called “INDIA” – short for Indian National Developmental Inclusive Alliance – in a bid to remove Mr Modi’s Bharatiya Janata Party (BJP) from power in elections next year.
+After centuries of the country being known as India both inside and outside its borders, the Modi administration is reported to be pushing for the name change.

+Right-wing political leaders from Mr Modi’s BJP insist “India” was introduced by British colonialists, is a “symbol of slavery” and argue that a name change is an effort to reclaim India’s Hindu past.
+Several of Mr Modi’s ministers have dropped India from their social media bios and replaced it with “Bharat” in the past few weeks.

+A number of officials in Mr Modi’s party have openly called for the country to be referred to only as “Bharat”, without explaining how official documents, prominent national buildings, hospitals, colleges and universities using “India” in their name will be renamed.

-Several right-wing leaders of his party cheered on the probable use of “Bharat” as the only official name for the country on Tuesday, after photos widely shared across social media showed an official invite for India’s G20 summit asking foreign dignitaries to join the “President of Bharat” with no mention of India on the card.
+Several right-wing leaders of the ruling party cheered on the possible use of “Bharat” as the only official name for the country on Tuesday, after photos widely shared across social media showed an official invite for India’s G20 summit asking foreign dignitaries to join the “President of Bharat” with no mention of India on the card.

 Recent media reports about a “special session” of the Indian parliament, coupled with the photo of the invite, have also sparked rumours that BJP is planning to use the rare session to announce its intention to officially rename the country.